-- leaders at all levels make effective decisions about staff and resources - leaders at all levels empower staff to support people - leadership is having a positive impact on staff.
+- leaders at all levels make effective decisions about staff and resources - leaders at all levels empower staff to support people - · leadership is having a positive impact on staff.

-Leaders engage meaningfully with staff, people who are using the service, their families and the wider community, taking a collaborative approach to planning and delivering care and support.
+Leaders engage meaningfully with staff, people who access the service and their families, and the wider community, taking a collaborative approach to planning and delivering care and support.
 This means leaders are skilled at identifying and delivering the appropriate type and level of resources needed to provide high-quality care and support now and in the future.
 They intervene at the earliest opportunity to ensure that people experience high-quality care and support.